Josh Lowe Player Props: Rays vs. Blue Jays

-Josh Lowe -- with a slugging percentage of .692 in his past 10 games, including four home runs -- will be in action for the Tampa Bay Rays against the Toronto Blue Jays, with Jose Berrios on the mound, on May 23 at 6:40 PM ET.
+After hitting .289 with two doubles, three home runs, three walks and nine RBI in his past 10 games, Josh Lowe and the Tampa Bay Rays face the Toronto Blue Jays (who will hand the ball to Alek Manoah) at 1:10 PM ET on Thursday.

-He had a hitless showing in his last game (0-for-4) against the Blue Jays.
+In his previous game he had a one-hit performance (1-for-4) against the Blue Jays.

 Josh Lowe Game Info & Props vs. the Blue Jays